Victoria has an efficient public transportation system, with local bus service around the region provided by BC Transit.

 What if I live in Victoria but go to school in Saanich, or vice versa?

-All youth 18 years of age or under are eligible for the youth transit pass program regardless of where or if they go to school.
+All youth 6-18 years of age are eligible for the youth transit pass program regardless of where or if they go to school.
 Youth and students from other municipalities that attend schools within the City of Victoria are not eligible for the youth transit pass program offered by the City.

 We have a split family – one parent lives in Victoria and the other is in a different municipality.
 Can we still participate?